push989/databox-collector/README.md

 ## Periodic triggering

 Periodic integration triggering is implemented in the "processors" folder via the "cron" npm package.
-You can set a desired crontab and a implement a job that should execute based on that crontab.
+You can set a desired crontab and implement a job that should execute based on that crontab.

 If the project is started with an env value of PROCESSOR=true, a cronjob will run every minute to integrate all the metrics to Databox.

 You can run two separate processes, one with SERVER=true and the other with PROCESSOR=true to separate the express server from the periodic job processor.
-For local development both values are set to true so that the server and processor run in the same process.
+For local development both values are set to true, so that the server and processor run in the same process.

 ## Logging